duplxey/postgres-post/README.md

 2. `/add/` displays a form for adding a new expense
 3. `/delete/<objectId>/` displays a confirmation for deleting an expense

-To implement these endpoints create the following directory structure:
+To implement these endpoints, create the following directory structure:

 ```
 src/